sevenbamboos/my-blog-origin/source/_posts/mind-map-csharp.md

 16.is operator | Useful to have a casted variable even in an outer scope (see code) 17.Hiding inherited members instead of override | `public new void Foo() {...}` (see code) 18.Initialization order | 1.Fields in subclass, 2.Arguments to base class constructor, 3.Fields in base class, 4.base class constructor, 5.subclass constructor.
+19.virtual, override and sealed | virtual and override make the method in subclass override the one in base class (see code) 20.reimplement (new) | reimplemented method visible in subclass ONLY, also note without visual subclass can't override (see code)
+21.explicit implement | It solves method conflict from multiple interfaces by asking caller to cast instance to interface to be able to call the method.
+Otherwise the implementation is INVISIBLE in the class itself (see code)
+22.class VS interface | Use (sub)classes when they naturally share an implementation; use interface when they have independent implementations.
+23.Covariance VS contravariance | Covariance (out) is generic type used in return value, means `IPopable<Animal> obj = instance; // instance is IPopable<Cat>` because Cat is instance of Animal.
+Contravariance (in) is generic type used in parameters, means `IPushable<Cat> obj = instance; // instance is IPushable<Animal>` because Cat can always be used as method argument when parameter type is Animal (see code)
+24.delegate as Func and Action in System namespace | delegate is a type, used like `public delegate void Foo(); Foo aDelegate = methodName, aDelegate += anotherMethodName` Note Foo can be delcared by System.Action, which is `delegate void Action();`.
+Also note delegate can be multicast.
+25.Standard event pattern | 1.MyEventArgs : System.EventArgs, which is marker class.
+2.Use generic delegate System.EventHandler and method to fire event (see code)

 ```
 // 03